HCESrl/vue-responsive-image/README.md

 Remember that this way your component won't be automatically upgraded with bugfixes and improvements, though!

+## Using a .js file

+You can also include the script you find in the dist/ folder called vue-responsive-image-web.min.js.
+This way you can use it directly in simple Vue-based pages.
+To find out how to include it, check the HTML file in web-test/web-test.html.
+Keep in mind that in this case your component won't be automatically upgraded unless you manually update the script.

 ## Usage

 VueResponsiveImage must be used as a component in your template.